Use Presto, via TD Console, to query data stored in your Arm Treasure Data Data Tank.

 - The Presto cluster finishes running the query, completing the join of the data from the core TD dataset and the data returned from the PostgreSQL query result

-- The query result is displayed in the console to the user.
-It can be submitted to a result output job, or downloaded from the browser, just like the result of any other Presto query.
+- The query result is displayed in the TD Console.
+It can be submitted to a result output job, or downloaded from the browser, just like the result of any other Presto query

 Can I issue queries that join data across TD core and Data Tank?